A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

-Perhaps the simplest choice is a prior that does not depend on the parameter value $\theta_0$ of the null hypothesis, such as a normal prior with mean $m$ and variance $v$ (left column in Table~\ref{tab:normalinference}).
-The hyperparameters $m$ and $v$ may be specified based on external data or based on an alternative hypothesis of interest (e.g., the prior mean $m$ could be set to a minimum clinically important treatment effect and $v$ could be set to zero to obtain a point prior as typically used in a power analysis). \citet{Abani2022} reported a meta-analytic log hazard ratio and standard error based on eight previous trials, which we now use to set the prior mean and variance to $m = -0.56$ and $v = 0.12^{2}$, see Figure~\ref{fig:normal} for the resulting BFF (orange).
-In this case, the MEE is given by $\thatME =y = -0.14$ with the support interval centered around it.
-Due to the apparent conflict between the observed data and the specified prior under the alternative, the $k = 1$ support interval spans an wide range from $-0.35$ to $0.08$, indicating that very beneficial up to slightly harmful treatment effects are supported by the data over the alternative.
+\begingroup \endgroup Perhaps the simplest choice is a prior that does not depend on the parameter value $\theta_0$ of the null hypothesis, such as a normal prior with mean $m$ and variance $v$ (left column in Table~\ref{tab:normalinference}).
+The hyperparameters $m$ and $v$ may be specified based on external data or based on an alternative hypothesis of interest.
+For example, suppose that $50$ students from the previous year had a mean test score of $120$, which we now use to set the prior mean and variance to $m = 120$ and $v = 15^2/50$, see Figure~\ref{fig:normal} for the resulting SC (orange).
+In this case, the MEE is given by $\thatME = \bar{y} = 110$ with the support interval centered around it.
+Due to the apparent conflict between the observed data and the specified prior under the alternative, the $k = 1$ support interval spans a wide range from $101.9$ to $118.1$, indicating that average up to above average test scores are supported by the data over the alternative.

 The formulae in Table~\ref{tab:normalinference} (left column) show that as the prior mean $m$ becomes closer to the observed data $y$, the evidence level $\kME$ decreases and the support interval becomes narrower.
 This is because an alternative closer to the data clearly has better predictive accuracy of the data than an alternative further away, and thus fewer point null hypotheses can outpredict it.
-Figure~\ref{fig:normal} illustrates this phenomenon with another prior distributions (one with mean at the observed log hazard ratio $y = -0.14$, the blue BFF).
-The BFF has its mode still at the observed log hazard ratio estimate but shows a far narrower $k = 1$ support interval from $-0.22$ to $-0.06$ than the orange BFF with the mean $m = -0.56$ based on the eight previous trials.
+Figure~\ref{fig:normal} illustrates this phenomenon with another prior distributions (one with mean at the observed test score $\bar{y} = 110$, the blue SC).
+The SC has its mode still at the observed mean test score but shows a far narrower $k = 1$ support interval from $108.1$ to $111.9$ than the orange SC with the mean $m = 120$ based on the previous year students.